This is an independent study, self-paced course.

 - Case studies

-Law enforcement, new detectives, patrol officers, military police, and crash reconstruction investigators
+Law enforcement, new detectives, investigators, patrol officers, and military police.

 Online environment: This is an independent study, self-paced course.
 Although there are no specific times that you must be online, you will be required to complete assignments by the deadlines posted within the course.
 Instructors are available to answer your questions during each module via the help forum.